Olatife-01/Okta-IAM-Enterprise-Lab-Project/03-Automation-and-Policies/workflows/Okta Workflows Automated AWS S3-Folder Creation.md

 This lab demonstrates the implementation of a practical, live workflow to showcase cross-cloud automation.
 The primary objective was to build a flow that automatically provisions a personal folder in an AWS S3 bucket based on a user's attributes in Okta.

-By creating this flow, we successfully demonstrated:
+By creating this flow, I successfully demonstrated:

 - **Automated Resource Provisioning**: A new user in Okta with a specific attribute automatically triggers the creation of a dedicated folder in AWS S3.